TapasDash/TapasDash/README.md

 ### Backend Architect & Revenue-Focused Technologist

 I build the robust, scalable backend systems that power high-growth startups in FinTech and B2B SaaS.
-My focus is writing clean, effective code that translates directly to business results—whether that's a faster API, a more secure payment gateway, or a more stable platform.
+My focus is writing clean, effective code that translates directly to business results, whether that's a faster API, a more secure payment gateway, or a more stable platform.

 ---